flatcar-archive/flatcar-docs/os/booting-on-exoscale.md

 [API reference for updateVirtualMachine](https://community.exoscale.ch/compute/api/#updatevirtualmachine_GET)

-## SSH to your CoreOS Container Linux instances
+## SSH to your Flatcar Linux instances

 Container Linux does not allow root connection to the instance.
 By default, it uses the `core` user instead of `root` and doesn't use a password for authentication.
 You'll need to add an SSH key(s) via the web console or add keys/passwords via your cloud-config in order to log in.